hebrides/intern-training/README.md

 ### E. DNS

 You show know about A Records, MX Records, and other [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) records.
 You should understand how the internet associates human-readable names with machine-readable IP addresses.
-You should understand how DNS servers work in concert with other [key server-based applications](https://www.networkstraining.com/different-types-of-servers/) to provide internet services.
+You should understand how DNS servers and [DNS applications](https://www.isc.org/bind/) work in concert with other key [server-based applications](https://www.networkstraining.com/different-types-of-servers/) to provide internet services.

 1) https://youtu.be/uOfonONtIuk
 2) https://youtu.be/dE4rsNuG0aw